h555yand/cortado/README.md

 ### Linting and Code Quality

-To maintain consistent code quality and formatting crucial, we have integrated GitLab's CI/CD pipeline along with npm scripts for linting and manual fixing of formatting errors.
+To maintain consistent code quality and formatting crucial, we have integrated Github Workflows along with npm scripts for linting and manual fixing of formatting errors.

-#### GitLab Pipeline
+#### Github Workflow

-Our GitLab pipeline plays a pivotal role in ensuring code quality.
-Whenever changes are pushed to the repository, the pipeline automatically triggers linting checks using various tools.
-We have separate stages within the pipeline to handle TypeScript, HTML, and SASS linting, as well as Python code formatting checks.
-If any issues are detected, the pipeline provides prompt feedback, helping contributors address the problems early in the development cycle.
+Our Github Workflow plays a pivotal role in ensuring code quality.
+Whenever changes are pushed to the repository, the workflow automatically triggers linting checks using various tools.
+We have separate jobs within the workflow to handle TypeScript, HTML, and SASS linting, as well as Python code formatting checks.
+If any issues are detected, the workflow provides prompt feedback, helping contributors address the problems early in the development cycle.

 #### npm Scripts

-In addition to the automated pipeline, we have set up npm scripts that facilitate local development and manual checks for formatting errors.
+In addition to the automated workflow, we have set up npm scripts that facilitate local development and manual checks for formatting errors.

 - To perform comprehensive linting across TypeScript, HTML, and SASS files, use: `npm run lint`